Lawreros/PSHR_pipeline/README.md

 2) You should be able to run the program as long as you are running it from the directory `linear.m` is in
 3) The resulting variable `Data` is a `struct` which contains the relevant RR-interval, ECG, and Affect information organized in a way condusive to analysis.
 See below for the format of the `Data` structure.
+4) The program will create two figures, one from the first file specified in `hr_file` and another from the first file specified in 'ecg_file'.
+This allows for the quick visual inspection that the loading process ran as intended.
+5) From here you can utilize the various functions described above to further analyze the data.

+[IN DEVELOPMENT] Pipelines, stored in the `./Pipeline` directory which will contain scripts for particular complete analyses of data.

 ### Data structure organization:
 ```